social-native/knex-migration-generator/README.md

 ### 3. Templates

+#### 3A.
+Folder layout

-- A. Define you migrations as `generator templates`.
+Define you migrations as `generator templates`.
 Each template should be its own file in a migration folder.
 The migrations should be ordered.
 For example, you could have a folder structure like:

 ```
 src/